Older people will find no problems travelling to The Islands of Tahiti, as there are excellent medical facilities available.

 Being much further from the Equator, the islands furthest to the south, the Austral and Gambier Islands, have cooler temperatures than the Society and Marquesas Islands.
 As for the Tuamotu Islands, it enjoys record-breaking sunshine, reaching nearly 3,000 hours of sun per year.

-The vegetation is particularly luxuriant during the rainy season, or season of plenty, between the months of November and March.
+The vegetation is particularly luxuriant during the summer, the wetter season also called the season of plenty, between the months of November and March.
 This is also the best time for those who love to sample new tastes as all the tropical fruit are ripe.

 For the past few years The Islands of Tahiti have been enjoying unlimited high-speed Internet service, widely distributed throughout the islands, thanks to the Honotua fibre optic submarine communications cable system that connects the islands to Hawaii, USA, replacing satellite connections.